 Girl skateboards doesn’t mean it’s for girls!
-Girl Skateboards is a company that was started in 1993 by Rick Howard and Stacy Peralta.
+Girl Skateboards is a company that was started in 1993 by Rick Howard and Stacy Peralta, one of the best skateboarders of all time.
 It is a skateboarding company that focuses on the promotion and sponsorship of female skaters.

 The company has a team of riders that includes Elissa Steamer, Lacey Baker, Nora Vasconcellos, Aori Nishimura, Alana Smith, Allysha Le, Vanessa Torres, and Leticia Bufoni.
 Girl Skateboards also sponsors an annual all-female skateboarding contest called “The Girls”.